Ideal Triangulations and Once-Punctured Surface Bundles: Examples and Questions

 Though it does not occur in both Example \ref{ex:5_1} and \ref{ex:5_2}, it is possible that at an intermediate step of the shortening process crushing the boundary of $M$ yields an ideal triangulation in which the fiber is isotopic to a spun-normal surface.
 This leads to the following:

-\begin{question} What criteria can be placed on a surface in a general inflation triangulation that ensures an isotopic surface exists in the ideal triangulation obtained by crushing $\partial M$? \end{question}
+\begin{question} What criteria can be placed on a surface in an inflation triangulation that ensures an isotopic spun-normal surface exists in the ideal triangulation obtained by crushing $\partial M$? \end{question}

-For a given ideal triangulation, $\mathcal T^*$ of complexity $n$, we have an upper bound on the required complexity $C$ of an ideal triangulation in which a fiber is realized as an embedded spun-normal surface, given by $C\leq n+2\text{len}(\xi)+4$.
+For a given ideal triangulation $\mathcal T^*$ of complexity $n$, we have an upper bound on the required complexity $C$ of an ideal triangulation in which a fiber is realized as an embedded spun-normal surface, given by $C\leq n+2\text{len}(\xi)+4$.
 Here $\xi$ can be taken of minimal length among the frames of $\mathcal T^*$.
 This bound is specific to $\mathcal T^*$.
 Further, it is possible for $C_1>C_2$ with $n_1<n_2$.
 The addition of the ``4" in the upper bound is derived from the two possible site-swaps needed after the short inflation is constructed.

-In \cite{CoopTW}, an ideal triangulation with $|\mathcal T^*|=6$ is constructed for the figure-8 complement in which the fiber $S_{1,1}$ of the surface bundle structure is realized as an embedded spun-normal surface.
+In \cite{CoopTW}, an ideal triangulation with $|\mathcal T^*|=5$ is constructed for the figure-8 complement in which the fiber $S_{1,1}$ of the surface bundle structure is realized as an embedded spun-normal surface.
 This ideal triangulation does not come from crushing a short inflation along the boundary linking surface.
 That is, there is no frame of length 2 for this ideal triangulation.
-The minimal length frame $\xi$ for the two tetrahedra triangulation of the figure-8 knot complement is $5$.
-Further, this ideal triangulation admits a strict angle structure.
+Further, this ideal triangulation admits a taut angle structure \cite{Lackenby}.

-\begin{question} For the complement $M_K$ of a hyperbolic knot $K$ that has the structure of a fiber bundle over a once-punctured surface $F$, does there exist an ideal triangulation admitting an angle structure in which $F$ is isotopic to a spun-normal surface? \end{question}
+\begin{question} For the complement $M_K$ of a hyperbolic knot $K$ that has the structure of a fiber bundle over a once-punctured surface $F$, does there exist an ideal triangulation admitting a strict (taut, semi) angle structure in which $F$ is isotopic to a spun-normal surface? \end{question}

+The technique used to find a short inflation in which the fiber is compatible effectively moves the incompatible normal quadrilaterals into a single branch.
+Corollary \ref{cor:onequad} then ensures that after shortening the fiber will be compatible.
+If an immersed surface meets a band tetrahedra in both incompatible normal quadrilateral types, this technique fails (see Figure \ref{fig:bmoves}).
+Hence the results in this work do not generally extend to virtual fibers.

+\begin{question} Let $M$ be a once-cusped, hyperbolic 3-manifold.
+Let $\widetilde{M}$ be a finite cover of $M$ that fibers over $S^1$ with fiber $F$ (not necessarily once-punctured).
+Does there exist an ideal triangulation of $M$ such that the image of $F$ under the covering map is regular homotopic to an immersed spun-normal surface? \end{question}